robertmartin8/ReasonableDeviations/_notes/princeton_bitcoin.md

 ### Interaction between bitcoin and altcoins

 * A small mining pool on a large network can use their hash power to demolish an altcoin.
-    * e.g CoiledCoin was killed by a mining pool – they mined blocks that reversed transactions, or blocks that were blank.
+    * e.g. CoiledCoin was killed by a mining pool – they mined blocks that reversed transactions, or blocks that were blank.
 * **Merge mining** is when computations for one coin are also valid attempts for another coin.
 This is typically done by putting altcoin data into the bitcoin scriptSig field.
 * **Atomic cross chain swaps**:
     * at the start, A and B sign refunds